“Integrate into formal education and life-long learning the knowledge, values, and skills needed for a sustainable way of life.”

 Strengthen the knowledge, skills, and abilities of educators to implement Education for Sustainable Development and Education for Global Citizenship in their work, providing a space for dialogue and professional update on pedagogical processes of transformative learning that respond to the new guidance and educational needs in this area.
 The programme will offer a special space to look into the UN Sustainable Development Goals.

 - Clarify concepts of sustainability, sustainability values and principles, sustainable lifestyles and responsible consumption; and global citizenship, as well as the synergies between them.

-- Deepen and expand knowledge about new paradigms of education in the field of education for sustainability, and how it relates to education for global citizenship, sustainable lifestyles, and transformative education.
+- Deepen and expand knowledge about new paradigms of education associated with education for sustainability, sustainable lifestyles, education for global citizenship and transformative education.